 You can create a rule that says, categorize products into "Apparel & Accessories > Jewelry > Rings" if the product title or product type from your store data contains "rings".

 Rules allow you to apply logic to your product data to update or modify field attributes, add third-party tracking, replace text in your data, calculate number values and generally improve product listing quality.

 - In the desired feed, go to the 'Rules' page

 - Name your rule, and optionally set a Rule Description

 - Under SET, select the feed field you want to change

 - Under TO, enter the desired value for your selected field by either typing it or choosing from either your imported Product [P] data or Feed [F] data from the drop-down menu

 - Choose whether to apply the rule to "All products" or "Some products"

 - If you want to apply a rule to only some products, then write the conditions for the rule

-Concatenation allows you to join fields or values together, like you would using a Excel function.
-See also, Concatenate values.
+Concatenation allows you to join fields or values together, like you would using an Excel function.